Claude Edward Elkins Jr Timeline: A Life Explored Through

 If you want to move fast, start with the most recent obituary mention, then work backward.
 That usually gives you the clearest path from current family references to older records.

 Verification means matching at least three details across sources: full name, dates, and family relationships.
-For Claude Edward Elkins Jr, that is the safest way to avoid mixing him up with similarly named people.
+For claude edward elkins jr, that’s the safest way to avoid mixing him up with similarly named people.

-- Search the full name exactly: Claude Edward Elkins Jr, plus variants like Claude E. Elkins Jr.
+1. Search the full name exactly: claude edward elkins jr, plus variants like Claude E. Elkins Jr.

-I do not recommend relying on social posts, copied memorial pages, or unsourced family trees alone.
-They can be useful clues, but they are not proof.
+I don’t recommend relying on social posts, copied memorial pages, or unsourced family trees alone.
+They can be useful clues, but they aren’t proof.

 What should you do when records disagree?